This post may contain affiliate links, please see my disclosure policy to learn more.

 I got exactly 2 dozen cookies out of this recipe, but that could vary depending on how big you roll them out.
 I recommend doubling the recipe if you plan on sharing them.

-If desired you can dust the finished cookie with powdered sugar or drizzle with a glaze or melted white chocolate.
+If desired you can dust the finished cookie with powdered sugar or drizzle it with a glaze or melted white chocolate.

 The cookies can be stored at room temperature in an air-tight container, for a week or so.
 Although they never last that long at my house.